mujahidbcs92/mujahidbcs92/README.md

 <code>
 {
   "About 💁‍♂️": "Hi 👋, This is Mujahid Ali, working as Web Developer @ 🏢Fabtentech", <br>
-  "Life 🌱": "A passionate Developer & Blogger. from India🇮🇳", <br>
+  "Life 🌱": "A passionate Developer & Blogger. born in India🇮🇳 and currently in UAE🇦🇪", <br>
   "Working_on 💻": "Lauching My New Web Application Change Management System", <br>
   "Looking_for 👯": "Learning New Technologies & Integrating with 👾AI Engines", <br>
   "Find_me_with 📩": "mujahidbcs92@gmail.com", <br>